huangs1/assessment-professional-groupandinteractions/assessment.md

      able to clearly present your system to them
 * Interaction with the team leaders
   * N = Impolite and impatient
-  * I = Polite but impatient
+  * I = Polite but impatient and does not respond to team leaders
   * A = Polite and patient but does not have clear requests
-  * G = Polite and patient but does not respond to team leaders
+  * G = Polite and patient
   * E = Polite and patient
 * Interaction with the course instructor
   * N = Communicated with the instructor badly, did not follow